 - There are two types of sun rays that we need to keep in mind.
 UVB, the “burning” rays.
-And UVA, the “aging” rays.
+And UVA, the “ageing” rays.

 - There are two types of “slather on” sun protection: chemical sunscreen and physical sunblock.

 - Chemical sunscreen absorbs UV rays – kind of like a battery absorbs power.
-Once the battery is full, no more power can be absorbed – same goes for chemical sunscreen.
-Once the ingredients have absorbed all they can, they can’t absorb any more, and your skin goes unprotected (which is why “reapplying” is always a critical piece of advice).
+Once the battery is full, no more power can be absorbed.
+The same goes for chemical sunscreen.
+Once the ingredients have absorbed all they can, your skin goes unprotected.
+This is why “reapplying” is always a critical piece of advice.

-- Why reflect both “burning” and “aging” rays?
+- Why reflect both “burning” and “ageing” rays?

 - Reflecting burning rays is pretty obvious – they HURT, damage and burn your skin!

-- But what about aging rays?
+- But what about ageing rays?
 They also hurt the skin; it’s just not as obvious within a short time frame like the damage caused by burning rays.

-- Exposure to UVA (aging rays) causes free radicals which damage our skin’s DNA!
+- Exposure to UVA (ageing rays) causes free radicals which damage our skin’s DNA!

 - fine lines and wrinkles (due to skin’s collagen being broken down)

 - loose or saggy appearance to the skin (due to elastic fibres being damaged)